polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 dialect](https://github.com/tensorflow/mlir/blob/master/test/Transforms/memref-normalize.mlir)
 does not have the utilities to automatically analyze and generate packing code for example.
-Nearly all passes and utilities used here such as unroll-and-jam, scalar replacement, and memref normalization also work on affine dialect ops.
+Nearly all passes and utilities used here such as unroll-and-jam, scalar replacement, and memref normalization work on affine dialect ops.

 4. *What about all the other options around input matrices such as strides and transpose?*  These all are cleanly expressed via memrefs' [affine layout map